jxwleong/altera-de1-processor/README.md

 3. GCD (5, 5)  ; The remainders are equal so that GCD is 5.

 ```
 This processor use this method to find the GCD between two integer numbers.
+However, this processor will continue to subtract (the same remainders) to zero so that it knows it's the end of the calculation.

 <br/>